-The Australian Bureau of Statistics (ABS) conducts its Survey of Disability Ageing and Carers about every 5 years.
-The report summaries are available here (2012 data) and here (2009 data).
-The reports include sections on:
+The Australian Bureau of Statistics (ABS) conducts its Survey of Disability Ageing and Carers about every 3 years.
+The SDAC report summaries on autism are available here (2012 data) and here (2009 data).
+The ABS's reporting on autism is included in the main ABS webpage for the 2015 data collection (link here).
+The reports include subsections on:

 - autism prevalence ... both nationally and by state